loftwah/shop.grindmodecypher.com/wp-content/plugins/woo-donations/readme.txt

 ﻿=== Woo Donations===
 Contributors: rajkakadiya, rvadhel
 Donate link: https://paypal.me/rvadhel
-Tags: WooCommerce Donation, WooCommerce Donation Campaign, WooCommerce Cart Page Donation, Woocommerce Checkout Page Donation, Woocommerce Donation on Pages,covid19, Requires PHP: 5.2.4
+Tags: WooCommerce Donation, WooCommerce Donation Campaign, WooCommerce Cart Page Donation, Woocommerce Checkout Page Donation, Woocommerce Donation on Pages,covid19
+Requires PHP: 5.2.4
 Requires at least: 3.0.1
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 2.5
+Stable tag: 2.6
+WC tested up to: 6.2.1

 This Plugin provide you options to accept donations in woocommerce with amount specified by the end user, so they can donate any amount they wish to donate.